GNNs for Molecules: Drug Discovery and Material Design

 The Drug Discovery Pipeline

 Intuition First: Finding a drug is like searching for a key that fits a specific lock (the protein target).
-Chemical space contains roughly 10^60 possible drug-like molecules — far too many to test physically.
-A GNN is trained on known key–lock pairs to predict which untested keys are likely to fit.
-It learns that certain atom arrangements near certain bond types correlate with good binding — then uses those patterns to score billions of virtual molecules in seconds rather than years.
+Drug-like chemical space is commonly estimated at around \(10^{60}\) molecules โ far too many to test physically.
+A GNN is trained on known keyโlock pairs to predict which untested keys are likely to fit.
+It learns that certain atom arrangements near certain bond types correlate with good binding, then uses those patterns to score large virtual libraries far faster than any experimental campaign could.

 - Virtual screening: filter billions of candidate molecules to thousands using property predictions